 Faculty + Staff

-Wetzel’s global automotive design experience spans more than three decades where she has executed and led over seven concept vehicles and 25 production automotive designs onto the road and into the hands of customers.
+Liz Wetzel’s global automotive design experience spans more than three decades where she has executed and led the development and execution of over seven concept vehicles and 25 production automotive designs onto the road and into the hands of customers.
+Liz is also known for her strategic vision and development of products that anticipate the future.

 As a former Design Director for General Motors Global Design, Wetzel's experience is wide and deep.
 In the last 20 years, she has held leadership positions in Exterior Design, Interior Design, Color & Trim, UX Product Design, Brand Strategy, and Perceived Quality, as well as an international assignment as Interior Design Director, GM of Europe.